HISTORY OF CASCADE LOCKS

 1990

-Stone Arch at Lock 14 dicovered and saved through the efforts of local canal and preservations groups, including Cascade Locks Park Association, Ohio Canal Society, Progress Through Preservation, Summit County Historical Society and the OECCC.
+Stone Arch at Lock 14 discovered and saved through the efforts of local canal and preservations groups, including Cascade Locks Park Association, Ohio Canal Society, Progress Through Preservation, Summit County Historical Society and the OCCC.
 The arch was carefully numbered and dismantled for relocation in the Cascade Locks Park.

 2005